DiganmeGiovanni/Migrations/README.md

 Place your first migration inside `up/` directory in a sql file, ensure to name the file like: `V<version_number>_<snake_case_name>.sql`

-> Following naming convention is essential in order to scriba run migrations
+> Follow naming convention is essential in order to run migrations
 > in appropriate order and shows right name to you

 Let's say you have following file named `v1_create_tables.sql` (which will be parsed as: Version: `V1`, name: `Create tables`)